ChelseyG/ChelseyG.github.io/Events.md

 permalink: /Events/
 ---

+## Digital Interfaces: A Significant Contribution to Earl Modern Theatre Studies
+### January 12, 2018
+Dr. Christopher Schuwey of the University of Fribourg's lecture "Digital Interfaces: A Significant Contribution to Early Modern Theatre Studies"

 ## Magical Methods: Using Topic Models in Digital Humanities' Research
 ### November 22, 2017
 Professor Shawn Graham of Carleton University spoke about topic modeling in the field of digital humanities with a focus on archeology.
 First, he explained that a (large) part of digital humanities is borrowing from other disciplines and applying it to our own field of study.